20 years missing the master, Telê Santana | OneFootball

 Video OneFootball

 Step by step, Brazil and South America surrendered to the work of the perfectionist coach.
-Before long, the world had three colors and belonged to Telê.
+Before long, the world wore three colors and belonged to Telê.
 In Tokyo, defeating the great Barcelona (2–1) ten years after the fateful fall of the Canarinho national team at the World Cup in Spain, Telê was crowned world champion.

 Forever, Master Telê!